Walter Scott Wines, Eola-Amity Hills

 WineBlendDescription

 "La Combe Verte"Chardonnay/Pinot NoirChardonnay: Ken and Erica are serious fans of Oregon Chardonnay and believe that the state has a bright future with the variety.
 "La Combe Verte" is their base Chardonnay, and they follow the maxim of all serious domaines in Burgundy that one should be judged by the quality of one's Bourgogne Blanc.
-This wine is made with native yeast—standard practice for the Walter Scott wines—and is aged mostly in older puncheons (500-liter demi-muids), roughly 25% new.
-Minimum lees stirring and full malolactic.
-Roughly 400 cases annually.
+This wine is made with native yeast—standard practice for the Walter Scott wines—and is aged in 350L and 500L barrels for 8 months, roughly 25% new, and finished for 2 months in a stainless steel tank.
+Minimum lees stirring and full malolactic. ~650 cases annually.
+Tech sheet here.

 Pinot Noir: This is the couple's base Pinot Noir, and as with the "Combe Verte" Chardonnay they follow the rule that a domaine should properly be judged by its Bourgogne Rouge.
 This wine primarily comes from vines in the Eola-Amity AVA.
-The grapes are destemmed, ferments of course are spontaneous, and the wine is aged in 228L barrels for 10 months (25% new).
+The grapes are destemmed, ferments of course are spontaneous, and the wine is aged in 228L barrels for 10 months (40% new). ~800 cases.
+Tech sheet from the domaine: here.

 "La Combe Verte" translates as the green fault or the green valley, and is a tribute to both the Willamette Valley and to Patricia Green Cellars, which helped Ken and Erica get started their first year of production.
 Their success is the fault of the fine folks at Patricia Green Cellars.